 In terms of future reliability, SAWCo has stated the following in its 2020 UWMP (p.
 6-4): "SAWCo expects to meet demands under all water year scenarios with existing supply sources."
 In addition, SAWCo has future transfer and exchange projects planned to mutually benefit certain shareholders during an emergency, including OMUC.
-SAWCo is currently constructing several projects to increase storage and capture all raw water released through the Frankish Tunnel.
-Both projects are anticipated to be completed in early 2021 (SAWCo 2020 UWMP, p.
+SAWCo has completed projects in 2022 to increase storage and capture all raw water released through the Frankish Tunnel (SAWCo 2020 UWMP, p.
 5-7).